sanger-pathogens/pathogen-informatics-training/README.md

   * [Feedback/Issues](#feedbackissues)

 ## Introduction
-The pathogen informatics training courses use Jupyter notebooks to provide pathogen informatics training.
-There are currently 6 independent notebooks:
+These bioinformatics training courses use Jupyter notebooks to provide pathogen informatics training.
+There are currently 8 independent notebooks:

- * UNIX
+ * UNIX for Bioinformatics
+ * Introduction to BLAST
- * Data formats and QC
+ * NGS Data Formats and QC
- * ARIBA
- * SeroBA
- * BLAST
+ * RNA-Seq Expression Analysis
- * DEAGO
+ * Differential Expression and GO Term Analysis using DEAGO
- * Roary
+ * Pangenome Construction using Roary
+ * Antimicrobial Resistance Identification using ARIBA
+ * Serotype Detection using SeroBA

 ## Installation
 The courses use [Jupyter](http://jupyter.org/) notebooks, which means that Jupyter must be installed to use them.
 Please see the [Jupyter installation instructions](http://jupyter.readthedocs.org/en/latest/install.html) for details.